ayonli/jsext/README.md

      * In browsers and Deno, this option is ignored and will always use the web worker.
      */
     adapter?: "worker_threads" | "child_process";
+    /**
+     * When using `child_process` adapter, this option instructs which serialization algorithm
+     * should be used to serialize the data for transferring between the parent and the child
+     * process.
+The default setting is `advanced` (structured clone algorithm).
+     *
+     * NOTE: this option only works in Node.js, Bun doesn't support `json` serialization and
+     * will always use `advanced`.
+     */
+    serialization?: "advanced" | "json";
 }): Promise<{
     workerId: number;
     /** Retrieves the return value of the function that has been called.. */